 Being in a job that you don’t like is awful.
 Your work consumes more of your time than just about any other activity.
 So when you’re in a situation that you don’t like, it’s hard for it not to just steal the joy of your day to do day life.

-And when you’re stuck in a job that you hate, it can be tempting to want to leave as quickly as possible.
-However, quitting without having something else lined up can create it’s own set of problems.
+And when you’re stuck in a job that you hate, and your job is making you miserable, it can be tempting to want to leave as quickly as possible.
+To the point that you may even wonder “should I quit my job with nothing else lined up?”

 In general, as tempting as it may be, I recommend that you do not quit your job with nothing else lined up.

 And throughout this article, I’m going to talk about the primary reasons I don’t think you should quit your job without something else lined up.
-I’ll provide some recommendations for what to do instead of quitting without something else lined up, and I’ll also share a few scenarios where you may actually need to leave before you have another job.
+I’ll provide some recommendations for what to do instead, and I’ll also share a few scenarios where you may actually need to leave before you have another job.

-- 1 Reasons Why You Should Not Quit Your Job Without Something Else Lined Up
+- 1 Reasons Why You Should Not Quit With Nothing Else Lined Up

 - 2 What To Do Instead of Quitting Without Another Job